 That’s just Scotland.

-If you’d like to get all up in Arran culture, there’s plenty to do and see.
-The Arran Heritage Museum is an open air museum with a variety of traditional houses exhibiting traditional life on the island.
+The Arran Heritage Museum is an open-air museum with a variety of traditional houses exhibiting traditional life on the island.
 They often have special events so check their calendar!
 The nearby Brodick Castle dates from the 13th century and is a National Trust listed building.
 It’s also on the 20-pound notes printed in Scotland.

 For other things to do and explore on Arran, the Isle of Arran tourism website is immensely helpful.